Home » Email Sign-off Considerations Including Examples

 • Have a good one!

-Your closing, while very important, is only the icing on the cake.
-First, it needs to be in line with your email’s overall tone and demeanor as a whole.
-Only then can you ensure that your message is received as intended and leaves no room for misunderstandings or incorrect perceptions.
+While very important, your closing is only the icing on the cake.
+First, it needs to be in line with your email’s overall tone and demeanor.
+Only then can you ensure that your message is received as intended, leaving no room for misunderstandings or incorrect perceptions.

-By taking your time and choosing your words carefully, your sign-offs will be one more indicator of what a pleasure it will be to communicate with you.
+By taking your time and choosing your words carefully, your sign-offs will be one more indicator of the pleasure of communicating with you.

 Get the word out...